 Amnesty USA Group 30 has been around since the mid 1970s-no one is quite sure just when it was founded, since none of the founding members is still with the group.
 A core of members have been around since the early 1980s, though, and the collective memory of the group is long and strong.

-We have worked for 20 years against the widespread use of torture in Turkey, especially against ethnic Kurds in the southeast of that country.
-We have worked on the cases of three Tibetan Prisoners of Conscience, Ngawang Choezom, Phuntsog Nyidron, and Ngawang Phulchung, who have all been released from Drapchi Prison in Lhasa, Tibet.
+We have worked for 25 years against the widespread use of torture in Turkey, especially against ethnic Kurds in the southeast of that country.
+We have worked on the cases of Tibetan Prisoners of Conscience, Ngawang Choezom, Phuntsog Nyidron, and Ngawang Phulchung, who were all released from Drapchi Prison in Lhasa, as well as the Tibetan filmmaker Dhondup Wangchen who moved to the Bay Area following his release from China.